Fermentation

 Next, the yeast is fed simple sugars and converts them into the desired protein, in the same way it would turn sugar into alcohol during beer production.

-Finally, the proteins are mixed with other ingredients like plant-based fats to create a finished product that is indistinguishable from an animal product, such as cow’s milk or cheese.
+Finally, the proteins are purified from the yeast and then mixed with other ingredients like plant-based fats to create a finished product that is indistinguishable from an animal product, such as cow’s milk or cheese.

 How can we advance fermentation in Europe?

 Creating the flavours and textures of animal products using fermentation involves using new science and technology.
-Many approaches are yet to be rigorously explored or optimised for making sustainable proteins, and access to the latest technology is limited – so we are only in the early stages of innovation.
+Many approaches are yet to be rigorously explored or optimised for making alternative proteins, and research is needed to find the best ways of producing them at scale.

 To uncover the full potential of sustainable proteins made with fermentation, we need public investment in open-access research and development to support innovation and make these foods accessible for consumers across Europe.
 GFI Europe’s market research suggests open-access research into the best protein strains would be particularly valuable for advancing the fermentation sector.